Replicated tables

 Using replicated dynamic tables enables you to:

-• Survive DC level failures, both read and write.
+- Survive DC level failures, both read and write.

-• Increase fault tolerance of the user service by isolating table replicas.
+- Increase fault tolerance of the user service by isolating table replicas.

 Both sorted and ordered dynamic tables can be replicated.
 Replicas can be synchronous and asynchronous.
 A successful write transaction commit ensures that the data is in synchronous replication and in the replication queue.
 Data will be written to asynchronous replicas in the background.
 For more information, see Replication.

 Each replicated dynamic table can have replicas of both types.
-Data consistency when writing to a replicated dynamic table is the same as when using an unreplicated dynamic table (sorted or ordered respectively).
+Data consistency when writing to a replicated dynamic table is the same as when using an unreplicated dynamic table (sorted or ordered, respectively).

-2. Create one dynamic table (sorted or ordered depending on the task) on each of the replica clusters.
+object on the meta cluster.
+This object stores information about replicas and replication status. - Create one dynamic table (sorted or ordered depending on the task) on each of the replica clusters.

-Once the above steps are complete, data can be written to or deleted from the replicated table on the meta-cluster using the insert-rows and delete-rows commands.
-The changes will get into the replica clusters.
+Once the above steps are complete, data can be written to or deleted from the replicated table on the meta cluster using the insert-rows

 A replicated dynamic table has a schema and tablets defined by the boundary keys.
 The schema of the replicated table must be no wider than that of the replicas (differences are possible during migration of all replicas to a wider schema).

 Transactions apply to a write to a replicated dynamic table: the actual writing of rows into it occurs when a write transaction is committed.
-This transaction must be performed exactly on the meta-cluster.
-Other dynamic (not necessarily replicated) meta-cluster tables can still be used within such a transaction.
+This transaction must be performed exactly on the meta cluster.
+Other dynamic (not necessarily replicated) meta cluster tables can still be used within such a transaction.

 Writing data

 Writing from the client to the replicated dynamic table results in a distributed commit.
-As part of the commit, rows are added to the replication queue on the meta-cluster.
+As part of the commit, rows are added to the replication queue on the meta cluster.
 The client also writes changes to each synchronous replica (if any) as part of this transaction.
-The data flows from the client to the meta-cluster, as well as to each cluster with a synchronous replica directly, i.e. the flows from the client are multiplied (at least doubled with one synchronous replica).
-This distributed transaction is coordinated by the meta-cluster.
+The data flows from the client to the meta cluster, as well as to each cluster with a synchronous replica directly, i.e. the flows from the client are multiplied (at least doubled with one synchronous replica).
+This distributed transaction is coordinated by the meta cluster.
 If data cannot be written to at least one synchronous replica, the client will get an error.

 Writing to a replicated dynamic table with at least one synchronous replica semantically does not differ from writing to a regular dynamic table.
 You can write to a replicated dynamic table even if there are no synchronous replicas.